explore

 The cave on the right at Rocky Dundas.
 This was taken seconds before I was ripped off the wall and smashed on the rocks by a large surge of water entering the cave.

-Things to know about Rocky Dundas: I almost didn’t include Rocky Dundas in this post because while we were there, the surge ripped me off the side of the second cave, dragged me underwater, and threw me around on the sharp rocks like a rag doll.
+Top Things to know about Rocky Dundas: I almost didn’t include Rocky Dundas in this post because while we were there, the surge ripped me off the side of the second cave, dragged me underwater, and threw me around on the sharp rocks like a rag doll.
 Luckily, Matt was able to grab me with his one free hand (the other was holding a few thousand dollars worth of camera gear) and pull me back up onto my feet before things went really south.
 As it was, I got some pretty gnarly cuts, bruises, and a pretty good scare.

-The point of this story is not to discourage you from checking out Rocky Dundas.
-I’m not in the business of telling people what they can and can’t do.
-But I want to give people the information they need to make informed decisions based on their comfort levels.
 We clearly had terrible conditions at this particular location – and in hindsight maybe we shouldn’t have pushed it.
 The surge was big, and the current was ripping.
 I’m sure that there are other times when the water is perfectly calm and exploring the caves would be easy peasy.
 In short, if conditions are rough outside the cave, think twice about entering.

 Compass Cay Marina

-You’ve probably seen photos of bikini-clad girls floating in gin clear water, surrounded by a bevy of friendly nurse sharks.
+You’ve probably seen photos of bikini-clad girls floating in crystal clear water, surrounded by a bevy of friendly nurse sharks.
 While it’s possible to take similar pictures at several locations through The Bahamas, more likely than not, the ones you’ve seen were taken at Compass Cay.
 It’s a picture-perfect marina, with a cute burger shack and colorful wood signs left by past visitors.

-If you want to get the classic shot swimming with nurse sharks, arrive early!
-It’s a popular stop for tours coming from as far as Nassau.
-Every boat full of visitors, will likely feed the sharks from the bucket of leftover fish guts and squid provided at the dock.
+All the boat tours full of visitors, will likely feed the sharks from the bucket of leftover fish guts and squid provided at the dock.
 If you arrive in the late afternoon like we did; the sharks will be full, and probably not all that interested in posing for your photoshoot (I’m mostly joking).

 Colorful wood signs left by past travelers give Compass Cay its quirky character.